Greg Combet: Union activity

 Combet's association with the Australian Council of Trade Unions (ACTU) began in 1993 when he became a Senior Industrial Officer.
 In 1996 he was elected Assistant Secretary and in 1999 following the retirement of Bill Kelty, he became Secretary.
 Over his time at the ACTU, Combet has co-ordinated many union campaigns, and rose to prominence during the 1998 Australian waterfront dispute.
-Combet also led successful campaigns to secure entitlements and compensation for the staff of the collapsed airline Ansett Australia and asbestos victims of the James Hardie company.
-In his capacity as Secretary of the ACTU, Combet led the Rights at Work campaign against the Howard Government's WorkChoices industrial relations law changes.
+Combet led successful campaigns to secure entitlements and compensation for the staff of the collapsed airline Ansett Australia, and in 2004 led the fight for asbestos victims of the James Hardie company.
+The asbestos compensation fund established at that time has paid out in excess $2 billion to victims over the ensuing 20 years.
+Combet cites the asbestos compensation fund in his autobiography as an especially proud achievement.
+In his capacity as Secretary of the ACTU, Combet led the Rights at Work campaign against the Howard government's WorkChoices industrial relations law changes.